 There are three basic ways to finance turnkey rental properties – Cash, Borrow and Loan or Mortgage.

-There are multiple factors and conditions that affect on getting a loan for the purchase of a turnkey investment property.
+There are multiple factors and conditions that affect on getting a loan for the purchase of a turnkey rental property.

 Some of the most important factors are: